JStover95/FaaSr-Functions/weather_visualization/README.md

 - `output_name`: weather-data.csv
 - `station_id`: USC00351862

 > ℹ️ `USC00351862` is the ID of the Oregon State University station in Corvallis, OR.
-For information on finding a different Station ID, see [Understanding our Data](#understanding-our-data)
+For information on finding a different Station ID, see [Understanding our Data](#understanding-our-data).

 You should see the arguments entered as below: